yuchi/react-titanium/README.md

 I was finally able to grok how to implement a custom renderer thanks to [Yomguithereal][Yomguithereal]’s fantastic [`react-blessed`](react-blessed).

-Go thank him with a follow or a start! :+1:
+Go thank him with a follow or a star! :+1:

 [Yomguithereal]: https://github.com/Yomguithereal
 [react-blessed]: https://github.com/Yomguithereal/react-blessed